 Coliforms are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful bacteria, may be present.
 Coliform bacteria are generally not harmful themselves.
-During 2021, 1 of 351 (0.0028 %) samples taken had detectable total coliform bacteria.
-No total coliform bacteria was detected in any repeat samples.
+During 2022, 0 of 351 samples taken had detectable total coliform bacteria.
 KAFB did not exceed the MCL for Total Coliform Bacteria.